-Dr. Gusmano joined The Hastings Center as a Research Scholar in January 2010.
-He is also an associate professor of health policy and management at New York Medical College and holds adjunct appointments at Columbia and Yale universities.
+Michael Gusmano joined The Hastings Center as a Research Scholar in January 2010.
+He also holds adjunct appointments at Columbia and Yale universities.

-At the Hastings Center, Dr. Gusmano investigates health care equity in the US and other countries.
+At the Hastings Center, Gusmano investigates health care equity in the U.S. and other countries.
 He is also developing a project with fellow Hastings Center scholar Nancy Berlinger that examines the ethical and policy dimensions of care for patients with chronic cancer.

 Gusmano has published widely in the areas of health policy, aging, and comparative welfare state analysis – including his book with Colleen Grogan, Healthy Voices/Unhealthy Silence: Advocating for Poor People’s Health (Georgetown University Press, 2007).
 He is the Co-Director of the World Cities Project (WCP) - the first effort to compare the performance of health, social and long-term care systems in New York, London, Paris and Tokyo - the four largest cities among the wealthy nations of the world.